gregjewi/RealTimeRecs-gregjewi/docs/DecisionSupportDashboard.rst

 Users with proper credentials can access the GLWA Eastside Decision-Support Dashboard by navigating and logging in to `the Open-Storm Grafana Portal <http://data.open-storm.org:3000/>`_ and click the GLWW Eastside Decision-Support Dashboard.
 Or follow the direct link `here <http://data.open-storm.org:3000/dashboard/db/glwa-eastside-decision-support-dashboard?orgId=1>`_.

+Having trouble logging in to our Grafana Dashboard?
+Check out :doc:`LoginGrafana` for more information.

 .. note:: If you would like credentials to access the Decision-Support Dashboard, contact gregjewi@umich.edu.